josephlarrivy/springboard-capstone-1-Marvel-Comics/README.md

 4. Open the project in your terminal and run python3 seed.py

+This application was created using using Python, Flask, Jinja, and Postgres.

 If you have any further questions, please feel free to email me directly.
 Please include 'github' and 'Marvel' in the subject of your email.